Robotsarecrazy67/ormadillo/README.md

   ### User API

   - #### `public static DataSource getConnection()`
-     - returns the singleton instance of the class.
+     - returns a connection from the connection pool.
 It is the starting point to calling any of the below methods.
   - #### `public HashMap<Class<?>, HashSet<Object>> getCache()`
      - returns the cache as a HashMap.
   - #### `public boolean addAnnotatedClass(final Class<?> clazz)`
      - Adds a class to the ORM.
 This is the method to use to declare a Class is an object inside of the database.
-  - #### `public boolean UpdateObjectInDB(final Object obj,final String update_columns)`
+  - #### `public boolean updateObjectInDB(final Object obj,final String update_columns)`
-     - Updates the given object in the databse.
-Update columns is a comma seperated lsit fo all columns in the onject which need to be updated
+     - Updates the given object in the database.
+Update columns is a comma seperated list for all columns in the object which need to be updated
   - #### `public boolean removeObjectFromDB(final Object obj)`
      - Removes the given object from the database.
   - #### `public boolean addObjectToDB(final Object obj)`